Frequently Asked Questions

 I have already chosen a builder, will you work with them?

-Yes, we frequently meet great architectural builders via our clients who may have a connection or recommendation from friends or family.
+We frequently meet great architectural builders via our clients who may have a connection or recommendation from friends or family.

 How do you charge?

 The total architectural fee for the design and documentation is broken into each stage of the architectural journey.
 When the final build cost is known our fee is adjusted to be based on this figure, if it differs.
-We invoice monthly based on the progress of the stage underway.
+We invoice monthly, based on the progress of the stage underway.

 Am I ready to start a project with you?
 Do I need to have a site?